inunix3/tdl-clock/README.md

 # tdl-clock

+# Archivation note
+This is an old nanoproject from 2022.

+# Original README

 An ASCII analog clock and digital clock written in C.

 This program does not use curses for console graphics.
 It uses [TDL](https://github.com/celtrecium/tdl), a curses-like library written by my friend [Celtrecium](https://github.com/celtrecium).